jidongbsu/cs452-file-system/README.md

 Here *bno* is the block number.

-8. reset inode information and then call *mark_inode_dirty*() to mark the parent's inode as dirty so that the kernel will put the parent's inode on the superblock's dirty list and write it into the disk.
+8. reset inode information (all to 0) and then call *mark_inode_dirty*() to mark this inode as dirty so that the kernel will put this inode on the superblock's dirty list and write it into the disk.
 You can do these like this:
 ```c
     AUDI_INODE(inode)->data_block = 0;
     inode->i_size = 0;